openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _description: _

 Returns a vector of Vec2f representing the texture coordinates for the whole mesh.
-Because OF uses ARB textures these are in pixels rather than 0-1 normalized coordinates. (read only)
+Because OF uses ARB textures these are in pixels rather than 0-1 normalized coordinates.
+Use this if you plan to change the texture coordinates as part of this call as it will force a reset of the cache.